sunnydigital/sunnydigital.github.io/content/reading/_index.md

 <figure>
     <img src="dalle-book.jpg">
     <figcaption>
-        Credits to DALLE for the above image, made using a prompt of: <i>a good book, in pixel style but very intricate, read by a person under a tree with a swing on it on a sunny day</i>
+        Credits to DALL•E for the above image, made using a prompt of: <i>a good book, in pixel style but very intricate, read by a person under a tree with a swing on it on a sunny day</i>
     </figcaption>
 </figure>